Ecological drivers for Parnassius apollo conservation on Gotland: behaviour and habitat use

 Methods

-This project will be done on northern Gotland close to Slite, and the fieldwork will start in mid March and end in the end of August 2025.
-The fieldwork will involve multiple methods across areas of different habitat quality.
-I will observe individual P. apollo to look into time budget analysis for both adult and larvae, where I will use focal animal sampling to record the time spent on specific behaviours such as feeding, resting, moving, sunbasking and mating.
-Density estimations will also be done to compare adults and larvae.
-For this I will walk transects across the habitat for both larvae and adults.
-This will be done in 9 hectare grids cells in 3 different areas (i.e. 27 in total).
-The area will be ranked from low-medium-high quality areas for the species.
+This project is carried out on northern Gotland close to Slite, with fieldwork taking place from mid March to the end of August 2025.
+The fieldwork involves multiple methods across areas of different habitat quality.
+Individual P. apollo are observed to investigate time budget analysis for both adults and larvae, using focal animal sampling to record the time spent on specific behaviours such as feeding, resting, moving, sunbasking, and mating.
+Density estimations are also carried out to compare adults and larvae, using transect walks across the habitat for both larvae and adults.
+This is done in 9-hectare grid cells across 3 different areas (27 in total), each ranked as low, medium, or high quality for the species.

-To perform a habitat assessment, encounters during behavioural analysis will be marked with a flag and its coordinates will be put into Fieldmaps to be able to revisit these areas.
-We will then look at the abundance and distribution of host plants (Sedum) and nectar sources within these areas, as well as temperature measurements.
-Coordinates will also be put into Fieldmaps when oviposition sites are observed.
-On these sites we will look at the distance to and abundance of host plant, substrate and tree/bush cover within the defined areas (>10m) and temperatures.
-To assess habitat quality in the transects I will distribute vegetation plots along the transect where host and nectar plant abundance will be measured as well as vegetation height.
+To perform a habitat assessment, encounters during behavioural analysis are marked with a flag, and their coordinates are recorded in Fieldmaps to allow the areas to be revisited.
+The abundance and distribution of host plants (Sedum) and nectar sources within these areas are then examined, along with temperature measurements.
+Coordinates are also recorded in Fieldmaps when oviposition sites are observed.
+At these sites, the distance to and abundance of host plants, substrate, and tree/bush cover within the defined areas (>10 m), as well as temperatures, are assessed.
+To assess habitat quality along the transects, vegetation plots are distributed along the transect, where host and nectar plant abundance and vegetation height are measured.